 - Unless otherwise prescribed under the rules of mandatory law and the Parties fail to reach agreement and they have made at least a reasonable effort to arrive at a solution, a Party or Parties may decide to refer the dispute to the competent court in the district of the District Court of The Hague (The Hague branch).

-Article 26.
+Article 25.
 Continuity and Escrow

-- The Escrow service option is a tri-party agreement between Proteon, Client and Escrow Provider where Proteon will deposit with the Escrow Provider essential information of the Client required for the continuous and uninterrupted use of the Company Service(s).
+- The Escrow service option is a tri-party agreement between Company, Client and Escrow Provider where Company will deposit with the Escrow Provider essential information of the Client required for the continuous and uninterrupted use of the Company Service(s).
 Escrow Provider will periodically verify the essential information and the Continuity Plan.

-- Escrow Provider will provide the Client with an Escrow Certificate.
+- Escrow Provider will provide the Client with an escrow certificate.